verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] Speaking as a quote poster.
 I feel seen in a way I'm not altogether happy with.
 - [ ] Why are you a Capricorn with aquarius traits?
 - [ ] You're making my boy parts grow bigger
+- [ ] aware of the impending march of time